Turbaná, Bolívar

-Turbana is a municipality in the Bolívar department in Colombia.
+Turbaná is a municipality in the Bolívar department in Colombia.
 Most of the people living here depend on agriculture and cattle raising for their main income.
 There is no sewer system or dump and waste is disposed of in streams and roadways.
-The temperature averages from 27 to 30 C. Turbana borders Turbaco and Cartagena in the north, Arjona in the south and Arjona and Turbaco in the east.
+The temperature averages from 27 to 30 C. Turbaná borders Turbaco and Cartagena in the north, Arjona in the south and Arjona and Turbaco in the east.